felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/troubleshooting.md

 position: 5
 layout: documentation
 meta:
-  title: HubRise PixelPoint Web API Bridge Troubleshooting Guide
+  title: HubRise PixelPoint Windows API Troubleshooting Guide
   description: Informs users on how to troubleshoot errors.
 ---

 Analysing the logs associated with an order is the first action to perform when troubleshooting.

-The following sections describe a few typical sources of errors.
+In case of problems, start by analysing the PixelPoint Bridge response log, and then dig deeper in the HubRise back office to check the requests coming from the ordering system connected to your HubRise account.

+[comment]: # 'Ask John if they save XML responses.
+Otherwise, remove this section entirely'

 ## PixelPoint Response Log

 The response log in PixelPoint Bridge is very useful to understand what has gone wrong in the order.
-As for requests, information in the response logs is encoded in [XML format](/apps/pixelpoint-web-api/understanding-logs/#an-xml-primer).
+As for requests, information in the response logs is encoded in [XML format](/apps/pixelpoint-windows-api/understanding-logs/#an-xml-primer).

 The most important piece of information is the `ErrorNum` node.
 This value is either `0` if the order is successful, or `-1` if there has been an error.
 The resulting response log will be different depending on this value.